Take a look below at some of our most Frequently Asked Questions.

 Can I use a shallow hole master in a manual brake application?

-No. The piston hole must be deep so the manual push rod does not fall out.
+It is not recommended.
+The piston hole must be deep so the manual push rod does not fall out.

 Can I use my manual master on a booster?